What are the charges in the Ghislaine Maxwell sex abuse trial?

 British socialite’s trial underway in New York

-The trial of Ghislaine Maxwell, the British socialite accused of recruiting and grooming girls for deceased financier Jeffrey Epstein to abuse, is nearing its conclusion in New York federal court.
+A jury is currently deliberating on six charges in the trial of Ghislaine Maxwell, the British socialite accused of recruiting and grooming girls for deceased financier Jeffrey Epstein to abuse.

-Here is an explanation of the charges the jury will consider after closing arguments on 20 December:
+If convicted of the top charge for “sex trafficking of minors”, Ms Maxwell could face a maximum sentence of 40 years in prison.

+- Count 1: Conspiracy to entice a minor to travel to engage in illegal sex acts - maximum sentence of five years

 The Mann Act charges